Just two years into his first job in marketing, Rob Catalano looked around and realized that most people in the workforce seemed, well, miserable.

 “We didn’t build a company to sell it,” he added.
 “We wanted to build better workplaces.
 “The partnership with Kazoo allowed them to continue to do that work, but at a larger scale.

-Austin-based Kazoo was interested in buying WorkTango because it allowed them to offer a holistic HR solution that included performance management, recognition and rewards, and organizational goals.
+Austin-based Kazoo was interested in buying WorkTango because it allowed them to offer a holistic HR solution that included performance management, recognition and rewards, and employee listening.
 Kazoo is backed by investment firm Vista Equity Partners.

 WorkTango sold to Kazoo in February 2022 for an undisclosed sum, and the merged companies then rebranded under the WorkTango brand, with over 1,000 brands using the platform.